Order your Purple Pumpkin merchandise by clicking the button below.

 Since families would soon be decorating pumpkins, Ron decided to make one purple and tell people about epilepsy when they asked, “Why is your pumpkin purple?”

-Epilepsy Simcoe County is thrilled to organize the 1st Annual Purple Pumpkin Project in our region.
-It is our goal to continually increase awareness and to open up the needed conversations about Epilepsy.
+In 2018, Epilepsy Simcoe County started the initiative of the Purple Pumpkin Project in our region.
+It’s our goal to continually increase awareness, and to open up the needed conversations about Epilepsy.

 There are so many different ways that businesses, schools, and individuals can become involved at The Purple Pumpkin Project of Simcoe County; here are just a few:

-Donate directly to the #PurplePumpkinProjectOfSimcoeCounty by clicking here.
-We’re registered with the CRA, and your gift will be tax deductible; your contribution helps us maintain the support that we are able to provide throughout Simcoe County.
+Donate directly to the #PurplePumpkinProjectOfSimcoeCounty by clicking the button below.
+We’re registered with the CRA, and your gift of $20 or more will be tax deductible.

 Start a Best Decorated Purple Pumpkin contest in your office and auction them off to clients or colleagues.

-In your school or childcare center, decorate real or paper purple pumpkins and encourage families to donate $2.
+In your school or childcare center, decorate real or paper purple pumpkins and encourage families to donate $1 (which represents the 1 in 100 people who have epilepsy).

-Remember: Be sure to take pictures and post them online and on our Facebook Page with the hashtag #PurplePumpkinProjectOfSimcoeCounty (we’d love to see them!)
+Remember: Be sure to take pictures and post them online and tag us in them (we’d love to see them!)